Robert Ernest Edward Pocock (10768) - 3rd Divisional Train | ANZAC.site

 Robert Ernest Edward Pocock, 10768

-10 May 1919 - departed from the UK on H.T.
+10 May 1919, Sgt Pocock departed from the UK on H.T.
 Wahehe hospital ship

-9 October 1919 - discharged from the Australian Imperial Force (AIF), awarded the Victory Medal, British War Medial and 1914/1915 Star
+9 October 1919, Sgt Pocock was discharged from the Australian Imperial Force (AIF).
+He was awarded the Victory Medal, the British War Medial and the 1914/1915 Star.

 Robert Ernest Edward Pocock, 10768